skyaxe97/tp/docs/UserGuide.md

 _Figure 2-1: LifEasier’s welcome screen_

 1. You are now ready to use **LifEasier.** Type commands into the terminal window and press enter to execute the command.
 E.g Type  help and press enter to bring up the list of  available commands.
 1. Generally, green coloured text is displayed when commands have been completed successfully, or contains helpful information for you.
-Red coloured text is displayed when unexpected errors have occurred, or you have entered invalid information.
+Red coloured text is displayed when unexpected errors have occurred, or when you have entered invalid information.
 1. Refer to the Features section below to find more details on available commands.

 ## 3.0 User Features
-The following section expands on the features available for you to use in LifEasier.
+The following section expands on the features available for you to use in **LifEasier**.
 The explanation for each feature includes the format to be followed, at least one example, and some further explanation and notes if necessary.

 ##### ![Notes](images/UserGuide/post-it.png) Notes on General Command Format: